Sample efficient likelihood-free inference for virus dynamics with different types of experiments: The likelihood free inference method

-The simulator in \cite{Quirouette2023} returns none output for invalid(physically not possible or not satisfying certain constrains) parameter combinations.
+The simulator in \cite{Quirouette2023} fails with invalid(physically not possible or not satisfying certain constrains) parameter combinations.
 In practice, the simulator uses several decision rules to check intermediate simulation results and decide whether to continue or abort the simulation.
 The rules can be viewed as hidden parameter constraints.
 While known parameter constraints such as $P_{RNA}>P$ by definition can be encoded in the prior distribution in BOLFI to avoid invalid parameter combinations and aborted simulations, this is not possible with the hidden constraints that are implemented in the simulator from \cite{Quirouette2023} and not known in advance.
+Especially, in complex systems, such as intermediate check constrains, those constrains are difficult to be included in prior settings.
+Therefore, we adopted the approach here in this study and believe it is useful for other situations as well when the simulator may fail in complex systems.

 The hidden constraints and aborted simulations are a problem in BOLFI because without the simulated output $y'$, it is not possible to calculate $d(\theta')$ and update the surrogate model as usual.
 Meanwhile, it is also not advisable to skip the model update and not learn from the simulation result at all.
 Since BOLFI uses the surrogate model and acquisition rules to choose the parameter values considered in the next simulation, no model update could mean that BOLFI repeatedly chooses invalid parameter combinations in an attempt to learn about discrepancies that cannot be observed.
 To prevent this, BOLFI should learn to avoid invalid parameter combinations that result in aborted simulations.